 A shade of red will always be visible in the coat, however.

-Their coat is short and silky smooth, and as puppies, they have lots of folds which they will quickly grow into over the course of a couple of years.
+Their coat is short and silky smooth, and as puppies, they have lots of folds that they will quickly grow into throughout a couple of years.

 How Big is a Full-Grown Dogue de Bordeaux?